 Fatty foods can also be a problem.
 Foods like red meat, cheeses, and other high-fat items tend to increase the duration in which the bipolar disorder medication takes effect in your body.
 Different people can suffer hypertension from certain foods, and thus these foods should be avoided as it might trigger a depression episode or mania.

 Treatment Options for Bipolar Disorder and Alcohol Use

 Alcohol abuse and bipolar disorder are two conditions that are lifelong.
 While they are complex and impact every area of a person’s life, most mental illnesses and alcohol addiction are treatable conditions.
-Medication is one of the primary treatment methods for bipolar disorder, and some of the medication has the added benefit of lowering alcohol consumption as well.
+Medication is one of the primary treatment methods for bipolar disorder, especially when it comes to easing alcohol withdrawal symptoms, and some of the medication has the added benefit of lowering alcohol consumption as well.
 Lamotrigine and alcohol in bipolar disorder have been studied, and when taking the drug, it is reported that alcohol cravings are lower and the amount of alcohol consumed is less as well.
 On the right medication, mood swings are regulated, and the mania and depression are held off.